rafuka/T9-phone-simulator/README.md

 On the top of the virtual phone there is a button that will change the suggested words from "Dictionary mode" to "Naive mode".
 Naive mode shows all the possible combinations based on the digits that have been pressed.

-## Limitations
+## ToDo

-* The delete functionality only works with selected words.
-The text that has been "approved" cannot be deleted.
+* Improve delete functionality (The delete functionality only works with selected words.
+The text that has been "approved" cannot be deleted).
-* Naive search for long sequences of digits can take a very long time and may freeze the app.
+* Add tests for API endpoints.
+* Improve FE test's coverage.